 In Korçë, the 6th largest city in Albania, there is only one hospital serving around 76,000 people.
 There is a shortage of radiologists and equipment.
 There are only 3 radiologists with old and often not working equipment.

 While completing the Radiology-Readiness Assessment in November 2017, RAD-AID team also attended the annual national medical conference and gave lectures on breast imaging and neuroradiology to residents and radiologists.
-The team plans to expand the lectures on musculoskeletal radiology and breast imaging focusing on ultrasound-guided biopsy for 2018 conference.
+The team expanded the lectures on musculoskeletal radiology and breast imaging focusing on ultrasound-guided biopsy for a 2018 conference.
 Dr. Mema envisions to strengthen radiology education and training, and initiate national breast screening program in Albania.